aweinb3/aweinb3.github.io/indexes/spotify-wrapped-complete.md

 Spotify actually gives you access to your extended streaming history via your [account privacy tab](https://www.spotify.com/ca-en/account/privacy/), and once I recieved mine I was able to look back on over a decade of listening.
 Unlike third party services like Last.fm (which I love don't get me wrong), this lets you look back on *all* your data, not just what starts being collected when you sign up for the service.

 ## 2. Process
 When wrapped came out this year, a lot of jokes circulated about how the internet goes crazy over what's essentially just some simple SQL queries.
-That curiosity pushed me to see how much of Wrapped I could recreate using my raw data.
+That narrative pushed me to see how much of Wrapped I could recreate using my raw data.

 I started by just reopening my Wrapped and taking note of every metric that was offered, and then worked on rebuilding those insights in a Jupyter notebook.
 Within a couple hours I was able to reproduce most of the core outputs: top tracks, artists, listening time, grouped by year, as well as all time cumulative stats.